thapa-jeevan/Linear-Feature-Engineering/README.md

 python main.py --mode train
 ```

 4. To visualize the analysis done on the data, run the following command.
+The visualization results are dumped inside `data_viz` directory.
 ```bash
 python main.py --data-analysis
 ```